amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 ## Revisions

+- A small section on [the derivation of the akō/ikō in Kannada](#the-derivation-of-the-akōikō-in-kannada) is added.
 - A small note about [indications of mediating nasalisation after word fragments ending with vowels other than `a` in Tulu](#indications-of-mediating-nasalisation-after-word-fragments-ending-with-vowels-other-than-a-in-tulu) is added.
 - [Interrogative Pronominal Roots](#interrogative-pronominal-roots) and [Some Loose-ends](#some-loose-ends) sections are translated.
 - [First-person Pronominal Roots](#first-person-pronominal-roots) section is translated.